Week 39 of Pregnancy

 Baby this week

-- •Fully developed and ready for birth
+- •Fully developed lungs and brain; ready for life outside the womb

-- •Practicing breathing movements and swallowing
+- •Practicing breathing movements and swallowing amniotic fluid

 You this week

-- •Fatigue mixed with nervous energy about labor
+- •Extreme fatigue mixed with restless energy

-- •Lower back discomfort and pelvic pressure
+- •Lower back and pelvic pressure intensifying

 This week's tips